pawanpaudel93/arweave-archive/README.md

 You can retrieve a list of all archived webpages or get the latest archived webpage for a specific wallet address or the provided wallet itself.

 To get all archived webpages, use the `getAllArchives` method.
-It returns a promise that resolves to an array of `ArchiveType` objects, representing each archived webpage.
+It returns a promise that resolves to an array of `Archive` objects, representing each archived webpage.
 Each object contains the ID, URL, title, webpage URL, screenshot URL, and timestamp.

 ```javascript
 // Get all archives of the loaded Arweave wallet JWK